AppLovin/AppLovin-MAX-SDK-iOS/README.md

 1. Open a Terminal window in the directory of the desired project: `DemoApp-ObjC` or `DemoApp-Swift`.
 2. Install the latest latest SDK using CocoaPods using `pod install`.
 3. Open the newly generated Xcode workspace file using `YOUR_PROJECT_NAME.xcworkspace`.
-4. Update the `AppLovinSdkKey` value with your SDK key in the `Info.plist` file.
+4. Update the `AppLovinSdkKey` value in the `Info.plist` file with your Applovin SDK key associated with your account.
-5. Update the bundle identifier with that of your application.
+5. Update the bundle identifier with your own unique identifier associated with the application you will create in the MAX dashboard.
-6. Update the ad unit id within the view controller code of the ad format that you are testing.
+6. Update the unique ad unit id value within the view controller code.
+Each ad format will correspond to a unique MAX ad unit ID you created in the Applovin dashboard.

 ## Support
 We recommend using GitHub to file issues.
 For feature requests, improvements, questions or any other integration issues using MAX Mediation by AppLovin, please reach out to your account team and copy devsupport@applovin.com.